Why HOA Closing Delays Happen (and What You Can Do About Them)

 Day 3-5: Confirm orders are received and processing.
 If self-managed, follow up by phone.

-Day 14-18: Corrections and updates should be received.
-Lender review of insurance and condo questionnaire should be complete.
+Day 14-18: Corrections and updates should be back.
+Lender review of insurance and the condo questionnaire should be wrapping up.

 Day 18-21: All HOA-related items should be cleared.
 Any financial obligations should be reflected on the closing disclosure.

-Day 21-30: Buffer period.
+Day 21-30: Buffer.
 If everything went right, you're coasting.
-If something went wrong, you have time to fix it.
+If something went wrong, you've got room to fix it.
+This buffer is the whole point.

 What the Industry Needs to Change

-The fundamental problem is fragmentation.
-There are thousands of management companies across the country, each with its own ordering process, portal, fee structure, and timeline.
-There's no single standard for how documents are requested, delivered, or formatted.
+The root problem is fragmentation.
+Thousands of management companies across the country, each with its own ordering process, portal, fee structure, and timeline.
+There's no standard for how documents get requested, delivered, or formatted.
+It's a mess, and it's been a mess for years.

-Until the industry consolidates or standardizes (and tools like GetHOADocs are working to bridge that gap), the burden falls on individual closers to manage the process manually.
+Until the industry consolidates or standardizes (and tools like GetHOADocs are working to close that gap), the burden falls on individual closers to manage the process by hand.

 The closers who rarely experience HOA delays aren't lucky.
 They're organized.
-They order early, follow up consistently, review immediately, and build buffers into their timelines.
+They order early, they follow up consistently, they review documents the day they arrive, and they build buffers into every timeline.